 It is a natural tendency to want to pack in as many new features and functionalities into an interface.
 After all, your intention is to give the best value to your customers.
 But usually, adding more features and functionality is inversely proportional to simplicity and ease of use.
 In most cases, great UX is an outcome of asking “what should we remove?” instead of “What more can we add?”.
 Great user experiences are built on a relentless focus on what’s core to the user needs.
 Most users tend to use only 10% of the features 90% of the time.
 Think about it.
 How many features do you really use on your cell phone, TV remote, word processor, etc.

 Also, your interface may have more features, but if nothing stands out as exceptional, your users won't be hooked.
 So, focus your design effort on perfecting the 10% that people use regularly.
 Make sure the user's everyday experiences are as smooth as possible, and if they have to climb over hurdles every now and then, most users will be willing to do that.

 Every good design has an expiry date.
 To add to that, a rapidly evolving technology landscape continues to shrink innovation cycles.
 Agility and speed are hygiene factors for success.
 Yet, we have seen many large institutions spending years to get a new design live.
 The delay not only wrecks any chances of gaining a competitive advantage but also ensures that by the time a new/improved version of a digital interface gets launched, it is already outdated.

 There are several reasons why this happens.
-Improper project planning, hurried requirements gathering, stakeholder politics, skill gaps, outdated methodologies and not knowing when to stop iterating.
-There is no silver bullet to address all these issues but as a start, here are three things you can do...
+Improper project planning, hurried requirement gathering, stakeholder politics, skill gaps, outdated methodologies and not knowing when to stop iterating.
+There is no silver bullet to address all these issues but as a start, here are three things one can do...

 Creating anything good requires a robust process & outcome orientation and the design of digital interfaces is no different.
-It’s time to move UX beyond its buzzword status and adopt it as a true discipline.
+It is a good time to move UX beyond its buzzword status and adopt it as a true discipline.